Omicron less likely to put you in the hospital, studies say

-Two new British studies provide some early hints that theomicron variant of the coronavirusmay be milder than the delta version.
+(AP) — Two new British studies provide some early hints that the omicron variant of the coronavirus may be milder than the delta version.

 Scientists stress that even if the findings of these early studies hold up, any reductions in severity need to be weighed against the fact omicron spreads much faster than delta and is more able to evade vaccines.
 Sheer numbers of infections could still overwhelm hospitals.